Guidelines for Practicing During a Pandemic

-- During the pandemic, ProAssurance-insured physicians and their practice staff can receive confidential, non-reportable coaching, compliments of ProAssurance.
+- During the pandemic, ProAssurance-insured physicians and insured advanced practice healthcare providers can receive confidential, non-reportable coaching, compliments of ProAssurance.

 With COVID-19, patients and staff are stretched to their limits, and documentation may suffer as a result of rushed, less detailed, and error-prone entries.
 While electronic medical record (EMR) workarounds may seem like the fastest way to capture information, use caution to maintain an accurate chart.
 These steps may help improve comprehensive documentation during the COVID-19 pandemic.

 - Consult the ProAssurance Risk Resource Guidelines to review documentation fundamentals, available on the secure services portal

 - Develop a screening policy (i.e., temperature, cough, difficulty breathing, new loss of smell and taste) to identify high risk patients.
 For patients exhibiting signs and symptoms compatible with COVID-19 follow state and local health department guidelines for testing